-consists of a set of sedimentary layers deposited on an erosion

 -is a valley fold where the

-dips of the two limbs of the fold point towards each other.
+dips of the two limbs of the fold point towards

 -syncline-Sideling Hill, Maryland